 Accept Help From Friends and Family Members.
 Learning to let go and to accept help will lower your anxiety levels and raise your spirits.
 People want to chip in, but they may not be sure what kinds of help you need.
 Keep a list of tasks.
 That way, when friends or family members offer to help, you can give them specific tasks.
-See Ask for Help and Delegate Tasks on page 5.
 Try using a caregiver mobile app to help you coordinate help from family and friends.